covey-io/ethereum/README.md

 -   Then `pip install -r requirements.txt`
 -   Then in the command line `python main.py`

-# Polygon Mainnet Environment Variables (pick either MAINNxT or TESTNET)
+# Polygon Mainnet Env Var (pick either MAINNxT or TESTNET)

 Create a file called `.env` and add the following variables:
 WALLET = ''